gsu-protocol/oracles/README.md

         "directPeersAddrs":[]}}
   ```

- this attribute is reponsible for the making the peers, So we have to give the info for example `/ip4/192.168.18.109/tcp/37705/p2p/12D3KooWPFpaE13gph8p6jdNGJv1M6fwDro8kdst53MUzVpuSJUL` i.e **"\<ip-version>/\<host>/\<protocol>/\<port>/\<type>/\<peer_id>"** w.r.t the quorum of median.
-You can get the peer address from the logs of spire, As we are running systemd services, So we have to use journalctl for getting the logs.
+ One of these attributes is the "transport" attribute, which uses libp2p to establish direct peer-to-peer connections between nodes without relying on a central server or infrastructure, So we have to give the info for example `/ip4/192.168.18.109/tcp/37705/p2p/12D3KooWPFpaE13gph8p6jdNGJv1M6fwDro8kdst53MUzVpuSJUL` i.e **"\<ip-version>/\<host>/\<protocol>/\<port>/\<type>/\<peer_id>"** w.r.t the quorum of median.To obtain the peer addresses, you can check the logs of Spire using journalctl, as Spire runs as a systemd service.
+Once you have the peer addresses, you can add them to the "directPeersAddrs" array in the "transport" attribute of the Spire configuration file.

 ```
 sudo journalctl -u <spire-agent.service> -n 100 -b -f